Club-Innovate/GenAI-SQL-CLI/README.md

 - Vision and engineering by **Hans Esquivel**
 - Powered by **Python & Azure OpenAI**
 - Thanks to the SQL and ML community for insights and best practices

 ---

+## Contact

+Please open an [issue](https://github.com/club-innovate/genai-sql-cli/issues) or start a [discussion](https://github.com/club-innovate/genai-sql-cli/discussions) if you want to get in touch.

+---